 After reviewing 25 years of results, the researchers found the most effective way to lower blood pressure is healthy weight.
 They found that participants that kept a healthy body weight had a 41% less likely chance to have higher blood pressure at middle age.

 They also found that those that kept up at least 4 of the healthy habits had a 27% decreased risk of having high blood pressure by middle age.
 Oddly enough, drinking and smoking did not really impact the results, so more research will need to be done to confirm this finding.

 Just because the most effective way to lower blood pressure is maintaining a healthy weight, it does not mean that the other habits do not matter.
 The other habits contribute to your weight, so it’s important to strive for all of them.

 “Multiple factors are contributing to the risk for developing high blood pressure across the life span, and these factors all interact together,” Booth remarked.

 Being mindful of your weight can make a big difference over the years.
 It does not take anything drastic, just simple eating and exercise habits to maintain a healthy weight for your height.

-Dr. Howard Selinger from the Frank H. Netter M.D> School of Medicine at Quinnipiac University added:
+Dr. Howard Selinger from the Frank H. Netter M.D School of Medicine at Quinnipiac University added:

 “When you gain weight, your heart has to work harder because the weight has a compressive effect on the blood vessels.
 Over decades, that can produce cardiac problems.
 The vascular bed—the blood vessels—stiffens as we get older.
 That, in turn, keeps blood pressure lower and prevents more serious outcomes.
 If you lower your weight, you lower the pressure.”

-All in all, try to live the healthiest lifestyle you can but primarily focus on your weight.
+In conclusion, try to live the healthiest lifestyle you can but primarily focus on your weight.
 If you need to lose weight, follow the other 4 habits and you will be on track to better heart health.